-Mid Century Modern Collection
+Create Your Mid Century Modern Life

 At the close of WWII, there was a boom in population, with many young families setting in the suburbs and making new homes their own.
-With peace bringing an interest in design, and manufacturing peaking, this was a time when homes became more of an expression of the individual family.
+With peace bringing an interest in design and manufacturing peaking, this was a time when homes became more of an expression of the individual family.

 - Smooth lines and geometric shapes - Wood, leather, and metal were the favoured materials with curved edges to emulate nature.
 Geometric patterns contrasted with this.

 - Function over form - Houses were smaller than they had been previously, and this meant that anything in the home had to serve a purpose and in many cases, more than one.
 This included furniture that could stack or be packed away when not in use.

 - Expect the unexpected - This was also an era of experimentation, with new materials used, or old ones used in unexpected ways.
 Take fibreglass, for instance, which was developed for use in construction, but was used to make mid-century modern furniture.

 While much of the style of mid-century modern interior design still works today, it is the saturated colours that are least popular now.
 Swap these out for muted or earthy variants to bring this style up to date.
 Choose functional furniture with minimal fuss or ornament, picking sleek lines and curved edges to really capture the mid-century style.